 What is creative placemaking?

 Creative Placemaking is about using arts and cultural development to help transform public spaces to strengthen the connections between people and their feelings of safety, pride and connection to these places.
-Creative Placemaking projects in Ferntree Gully will including community led arts activities, cultural development projects involving locals in collaborative arts projects, and artist led projects that respond to community themes relating to their local neighbourhood.
+Creative Placemaking projects in Ferntree Gully will include community led arts activities, cultural development projects involving locals in collaborative arts projects, and artist led projects that respond to community themes relating to their local neighbourhood.

 Objectives